1947

 between the studio stairs and the grand stairway up to the Apache Fires terrace sun-deck.
 The

-photo to the right is on the lawns where the flagstone courtyard is now (looking east).
+photo to the right is on the lawn where the flagstone courtyard is now (looking east).
 The little

 and simple, the Apache Indians were the labor force used to build the House of Apache Fires.

-that English friends of the Frye's who were staying at the ranch, in the evenings, noticed that
+that an English friend of the Frye's who was staying at the ranch, in the evenings, noticed that

-and cloak the new house construction site.
-Thus they suggested the house be called the
+and cloak the house construction site.
+Thus she suggested the house be called the 'Apache

-"Apache Fires" house.
+Fires' house.
 Jack and Helen obviously agreed.
-Who were these mysterious English
+Who was this mysterious English friend?
+After

-friends?
-After 5 years of research this too is not hard to figure out.
-Helen and Jack had a
+5 years of research, this too is not hard to figure out.
+Helen and Jack had a couple visiting the

-Air, Native American Indian names and motifs were due to this great man wanting his airline
+Indian names and motifs were due to this great man wanting his airline associated with the

 ends here.
 Hopefully the origin of the name is now well clarified.
 Much of the heavy rock work

-done by various local artisans and contractors.
+done by local artisans and contractors.
 After the war many needed the work.
-I
+I discovered

-discovered another interesting detail while researching background for this Web Site.
-This gem
+another interesting detail while researching background for this Web Site.
+This gem was mostly

-was mostly derived from Yavapai County recorded documents, depositions, and Jack and Helen
+derived from Yavapai County recorded documents, depositions, and Jack and Helen Frye's

-Frye's divorce decree.
-There is no doubt in my mind that the name of Jack and Helen's home
+divorce decree.
+There is no doubt in my mind that the name of Jack and Helen's home was

-was originally and always designated "House of Apache Fire(s)" not the ‘oft bantered about
+originally and always designated 'House of Apache Fire(s)' not the ‘often bantered about 'House

-"House of Apache Fire."
-This inaccuracy has been completely verified and authenticated many
+of Apache Fire.'
+This inaccuracy has been completely verified and authenticated many times

 discrepancy has tragically not been attempted until now (2004).
 In light of the monumental

-historic presence of this dwelling near Sedona and at Red Rock State Park, and in regard to the
+historic presence of this dwelling, in regard to Sedona and at Red Rock State Park, and the

 Helen and Jack Frye Story, I feel that the accurate name of this famous dwelling need be